picimako/intellij-live-templates/template_variable_functions/misc.md

 Returns the line number at which the associated template parameter is positioned after invoking the live template.

-Considering that the live template is invoked in the 11th line, the results would be the following:
+Considering that the live template is invoked in line 11, the results would be the following:

 | Template | Result  |
 |---|---|